stratos1st/syspro1/README.md

-    The transaction will be canceled with an error message if one of the following is true: 1 either userID does not exist, 2 sender hasn't got enough money, 3 [date time] represents a time before the last transaction, 4 the line does not end with a ;.
+    The transaction will be canceled with an error message if one of the following is true: 1 either userID does not exist, 2 sender hasn't got enough money, 3 [date time] represents a time before the last transaction, 4 the line does not end with a ;, , 5 senderID and recverID are the same.
     Otherwise the transaction will be completed and the user will be informed with a message informing him with the id that was assigned to the transaction.
 While in requestTransactions mode the user can